Skip to main content

 Cabbage Aphid (Brevicoryne brassicae)

-Only crops and weeds in the brassica family are suitable hosts for cabbage aphids (CA).
-Cabbage, cauliflower, broccoli, and Brussels sprouts are most severely affected, but other crops may become infested.
+Only crops and weeds in the brassica family are suitable hosts for cabbage aphid (CA).
+Cabbage, cauliflower, broccoli and Brussels sprouts are most severely affected, but other crops may become infested.
 Aphids tend to be more of a problem in fall plantings.
-Both winged and wingless adults and nymphs are grayish green with a dark head and short, dark cornicles but appear more grayish white because the body is covered with a fine, white, powdery secretion.
-In fall, eggs are laid on the underside of leaves of the same crops or weeds that were fed on during the summer and survive the winter on brassica host plants.
+Adults, both winged and wingless, and nymphs are grayish green with a dark head and short, dark cornicles, but appear more grayish white because the body is covered with a fine, white, powdery secretion.
+In fall, eggs are laid on the undersides of leaves of the same crops or weeds that were fed on during the summer, and survive the winter on brassica host plants.
 This differs from the life cycle of many aphid pests of vegetables, where eggs are laid and overwinter on alternate hosts outside the field.
 Eggs typically hatch in April.
 Nymphs feed and develop into reproductive females who produce live young without mating.
 Winged adults disperse with wind and infest new crops.
 There are multiple summer generations and potential for huge population growth, especially where long-season crops are infested early.
-CA prefers to feed on young leaves, flower buds, or seed stalks in the upper part of the plant but also feeds on developing Brussels sprout buds.
+CA prefers to feed on young leaves, flower buds or seed stalks in the upper part of the plant and also feeds in developing Brussels sprout buds.
 Dense colonies may develop.
 Feeding injury includes wrinkled and downward-curling leaves, yellow leaves, reduced growth, contamination with aphid honeydew, and contamination of the marketable parts of the plant with aphids.
 CA can also transmit cauliflower mosaic and cabbage ring spot virus, among other viruses; transmission is non-persistent, with virus particles passed to new plants by probing.
-Natural enemies can suppress cabbage aphid populations but may not be able to prevent high densities that may occur in cool fall weather.
+Natural enemies can suppress populations, but may not be able to prevent high densities that may occur in cool fall weather.
 Cultural controls include soil incorporation of crop residues immediately after harvest or, for overwintering brassicas, before eggs hatch in spring.
 Control brassica weeds in or near fields.
 Check transplants to be sure they are clean.
 Use reflective mulch to repel aphids.
-Use selective products when controlling other pests to conserve beneficial insects.
-If CA is a consistent problem, systemic insecticides used at planting or side-dress may eliminate early infestations.
+Use selective products when controlling other pests to conserve beneficials.
+If CA is a consistent problem, systemic insecticides used at planting or sidedress may eliminate early infestations.
 Scout weekly to determine % infested plants, starting before harvested portions of the plant form.
 Treat if >10% of the plants are infested with aphids, especially after heads or sprouts begin to form.
 Or select 10 leaves at 10 sites for 100 leaves per field, and treat if >20% have aphids.
-Coverage of all leaf surfaces, buds, and new growth is key.
-Waiting until heavy outbreaks occur or just before harvest makes it hard to prevent loss of marketable yield.
+Coverage of all leaf surfaces, buds and new growth is key.
+Waiting until there are heavy outbreaks or until just before harvest makes it hard to prevent loss of marketable yield.

 • acetamiprid (Assail 30SG): 2 to 4 oz/A; PHI 7d, REI 12h, Bee: H, Group 4A.